DataDog/integrations-core/azure_iot_edge/README.md

 ### Configuration

-It is recommended to configure the IoT Edge device so that the Agent runs as a custom module.
-Follow the official Microsoft documentation on [deploying Azure IoT Edge modules][3] for general information on installing and working with custom modules for Azure IoT Edge.
+Configure the IoT Edge device so that the Agent runs as a custom module.
+Follow the Microsoft documentation on [deploying Azure IoT Edge modules][3] for information on installing and working with custom modules for Azure IoT Edge.

 Follow the steps below to configure the IoT Edge device, runtime modules, and the Datadog Agent to start collecting IoT Edge metrics.